What are the benefits of Medicare Advantage over Original Medicare?

 - Discounted gym memberships and other wellness benefits

 It’s important to keep in mind that not all plan types and benefit options may be available in your location.
-However, CMS noted in a 2016 report that more Medicare Advantage plans are offering these supplemental benefits in 2017 than in previous years.

 Can I have Medicare Supplement with Medicare Advantage?

-Keep in mind that if you have a Medicare Advantage plan, you can’t use a Medicare Supplement plan to help pay for your Medicare Advantage plan’s out-of-pocket costs, such as copayments.
+Keep in mind that if you have a Medicare Advantage plan, you can’t use a Medicare Supplement insurance plan to help pay for your Medicare Advantage plan’s out-of-pocket costs, such as copayments.
 Medicare Supplement, which may pay some of Medicare’s coinsurance, copayments and deductibles, is only designed to work with Original Medicare (Part A and Part B).
-In fact, it’s illegal for you to be sold a Medicare Supplement plan if you are enrolled in Medicare Advantage.
-If you already have a Medicare Supplement plan when you enroll in Medicare Advantage you can keep it, but you can’t use it to pay any of Medicare’s coinsurance, copayments, or deductibles.
+In fact, it’s illegal for you to be sold a Medicare Supplement insurance plan if you are enrolled in Medicare Advantage.
+If you already have a Medicare Supplement insurance plan when you enroll in Medicare Advantage you can keep it, but you can’t use it to pay any of Medicare’s coinsurance, copayments, or deductibles.

 What else should I know about Original Medicare vs. Medicare Advantage?